Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Second, Lella’s parents force him to enlist as a German soldier to avoid being drafted to the front lines for Italy and to operate as an Italian spy.
 He then becomes the personal driver for Adolf Hitler’s left-hand man in Italy.

-Lella endures shocking horrors during World War II as he dreams of a peaceful future with Anna.
+Lella endures shocking horrors during World War II as he dreams of a peaceful future.
 It’s a suspenseful and emotional story of family and love in the face of War.

 The Book Thief by Markus Zusak